izzy1090/izzy1090/README.md

 * 🌍  I'm based in New York, NY
 * ✉️  You can contact me at [michaelisabella1@gmail.com](mailto:michaelisabella1@gmail.com)
-* 🧠  I'm currently developing a Sega Genesis game with SGDK and working on portfolio worthy projects.
+* 🧠  I'm currently developing a [Sega Genesis game](https://github.com/izzy1090/adventure-rpg) and a [Reddit User History](https://github.com/izzy1090/reddit-user-history) web app.
 * 🤝  I'm looking to collaborate on open source projects and searching for a project with a positive impact (i.e. fighting / understanding climate change).
 * ⚡  Special fact about me, I've composed music for popular tv shows such as: Catfish, 90 Day Fiance, Keeping Up With The Kardashians and more!
 You can also find rock music I've written on Spotify under the pseudonym Harvey Bruce.